Desperate for Cluttered Kitchen Help

 Then pull out everything that is in one category.

 For example- open every cabinet and pull out anything related to baking.
 Once you can see what all is there, then you can make baking decisions.
-When you hold up only one pie pan and ask “Do you want this?” it is pretty hard to answer.
+When you hold up only one pie pan and ask “Do you want this?”
+It is pretty hard to answer.
 But when someone can see all their baking things and see they have five pie pans, it is easier to let the extras go.

 Continue with themes: Pull out all of the small appliances then all the cookware- pots, pans, roasters, casseroles and so forth.
 Then pull out all of the tools- colanders, measuring cups, spatulas, wine openers.
 Finally, work on dishes, glasses and serving pieces.